 The value of each String is internally contained in a char array.
 Each character is two bytes, sixteen bits.
 As this is UTF-16, it allows even representation of all the special characters.
 The problem is, that the vast majority of the strings in applications can be expressed by just one byte using ISO-8859-1/Latin-1 as they contain no special characters.
-If such strings could be represented with just one byte per character, that would mean just half of the memory would be used.
+If such strings could be represented with just one byte per character, that would mean only half of the memory would be used to store the String's characters.
+Of course, that does not mean that the whole memory consumed by a String object is now only 50% of the original.
+Not all the memory allocated by strings is used to store the characters.
+There is some additional data such as cached hash code or padding.

 String instances are stored on the heap.
 Quite a big portion of the heap memory is actually consumed by Strings.
-According to some studies, Strings usually consume as much as 25% of the heap memory.
-Making String twice as small would mean not only a significant memory consumption reduction, but also a significant reduction of Garbage Collection overhead.
+According to some studies, Strings usually occupy as much as 25% of the heap memory.
+Making String twice as small would mean not only a significant memory consumption reduction but also a substantial reduction of Garbage Collection overhead.

 The string memory consumption issue is not new.
 It has been discussed for quite some time already.
 In fact, in Java 6, a new feature was introduced to address this issue - Compressed Strings.